Dyce: Oil

 Aker Solutions, the Norway-based oilfield services giant, runs its UK operations from Dyce, at the Aberdeen International Business Park.
 The North Sea headquarters of BP are located at the Farburn Industrial Estate.

+All of BP's UK fields are operated from the office building pictured.
+The Queen, the Duke of Edinburgh, Harold Wilson (Prime Minister) and Prince Andrew came to the BP offices on 3 November 1975 to switch on the supply of oil from the BP Forties Oil Field.
+The oil came inland at Cruden Bay, and ended up 130 miles away at Grangemouth Refinery.
+Development of the field had cost around £750m.
+Britain became self-sufficient in oil by 1980.
+The Auk oilfield was the next main field to bring oil ashore.

 Charles III, then Prince Charles, visited Dyce on 3 September 1992 to BP to officially inaugurate the Miller oilfield; he later met people with the Prince's Scottish Youth Business Trust (now called Youth Business Scotland).

 Transport

 Aberdeen Airport is located in Dyce.

 Dyce railway station is served by ScotRail trains on the Aberdeen to Inverness Line.

 The Formartine and Buchan Way, a pedestrian and cycle path, starts at Dyce railway station and continues to Newmachar, Ellon, and onward to Peterhead and Fraserburgh.
 It follows the trackbed of the former Formartine and Buchan Railway.

-The Aberdeen Western Peripheral Route, circles west and north of the suburb.
-The Dyce junction was scheduled for completion in Autumn 2016.
+The Aberdeen Western Peripheral Route circles west and north of the suburb.